Vital Information to Assure You a Comfortable Oral Surgery Procedure

 • Refrain from smoking at least 12 hours before your procedure and as soon as possible following your procedure.

 • Arrange for a responsible adult to accompany you to your procedure appointment.
-Confirm that they will wait and/or return to drive you home following your procedure.
+The driver must remain at our office until the patient is ready to be discharged and drive you home following your procedure.

 • Dress comfortably for your procedure.